Komodo/komodo-website/src/pages/blog/2014-09/the-history-of-komodo.html.md

 ## Version 5.x - 2008 to 2010

-Komodo 5 received it's first major facelift since 2.x, and was made to look much nicer on Windows XP.. though you were still stuck with those greens and blues, god XP was ugly.
+Komodo 5 received its first major facelift since 2.x, and was made to look much nicer on Windows XP.. though you were still stuck with those greens and blues, god XP was ugly.